top of page

 ABOUT

-New York, NY – Space 776 presents an exhibition of experimental abstraction by four artists: Sangho Han, Siha Park, Sabrina Puppin, and Albert Abdul-Barr Wang.
-The exhibition is curated by Chunbum Park.
+New York, NY – Space 776 presents an exhibition of experimental abstraction by four artists: Mickey Ackerman, Bethany Altschwager, Sabrina Puppin, Masha Ryskin, and Yuzhe Yan.
+The exhibition is curated by Chunbum Park

 Abstraction is often confused with nonobjective art, which is an internally derived abstract form of art without any basis in the external physical reality.
 In contrast, abstract art is said to be a reduction of the external reality.
 In this exhibition, abstract art will be understood as involving either approaches to image-making.